aomop/MacroIBI/FIELD_AND_APP_GUIDE_v2.md

 ### During the 10-Minute Sorting Window

 1. Rinse vegetation so organisms fall into the pans.
-2. Pick organisms with forceps into the water-filled pans—stay generalist, not taxon-specific.
+2. Pick organisms with forceps into the water-filled pans.
 3. After 10 minutes, return vegetation to the wetland; all organisms in the bin become the sample.

 ### After Vegetation Removal

-1. Pour pans through the **200 µm sieve**; flush snails/leeches into the sieve.
+1. Pour pans through the 200 µm sieve; flush snails/leeches into the sieve.
 2. Back-flush the sieve **with alcohol only** into sample jars.
    - Aim for ~80% final concentration.
-   - Split jars if >⅓ full.
+   - Split jars if >1/3 full.
 3. Label jars (site ID, date, sample #, jar #, crew initials).
 4. Store in hazardous-materials room; check periodically for evaporation.